 But in recent years scientists have been unravelling the intricate structure and wiring of retina neurons within the eye.

-Just as studies of the brain have done much to inform modern Artificial Intelligence (AI), so have these discoveries about the visual system suggested an interesting framework to guide future development of similarly complex processing tasks in today’s highly specialised, distributed and interconnected data centres.
+Just as studies of the brain have done much to inform modern Artificial Intelligence (AI), so have these discoveries about the visual system suggested an interesting framework to guide future development of similarly complex processing tasks in today's highly specialised, distributed and interconnected data centers.

 The neural networks of the brain provided inspiration for new algorithms that have sparked the artificial intelligence (AI) and machine learning (ML) revolution.

 In the last decade, incredible progress has been made with programmable GPUs that are now able to solve incredibly challenging speech and image recognition problems with human-like performance.